AledPeart/theNameGame/TESTING.md

   }
 }
 ```
-This function uses an if statement to test that the username entered only contains letters between _a-z_ (and recognises uppercase too).
-If it does not the user is alerted that they should try again, only using letters, else the subsequent functions run, and the user is taken to the main game page. (the function was a mended from a similar one on Stack Overflow, full credit in the code)
+This function uses an if statement to test that the username entered contains letters between _a-z_ (and recognises uppercase too), and therefore will not allow only blank spaces.
+If a blank space is entered, the user is alerted that they should try again, else the subsequent functions run, and the user is taken to the main game page (Function amended from a similar one on Stack Overflow, full credit in the code).

 #### Image Load Speed